BIF PhD Fellowships 2027 for International Junior Scientists in Germany

 Prospective fellows must meet the following criteria:

-• European citizens (in Europe or overseas) and non-European citizens (in Europe)
+• Be a European citizen (in Europe or overseas) or a non-European citizen (in Europe)

 • Projects must be in basic biomedical research